microsoft/onnxscript/docs/intermediate_representation/tensors.md

-# Tensor representation in the IR
+# Tensor Representation in the IR

 The ONNX IR offers the :class:`TensorProtocol` interface for usings different data structures as backing data for tensors.
 Besides the traditional ``onnx.TensorProto``, you can also use ``np.ndarray``, ``torch.Tensor``, and virtually anything else to represent tensors in the graph.
 This allows for them to be accessed and serialized via the same `TensorProtocol` interface, without incurring additional copies at initialization.